peter890331/peter890331/README.md

 ### I'm an optimistic and aggressive student！

-- 👨‍🎓 Studying for a Master's degree in the EE department of National Tsing Hua University (NTHU) in Taiwan.
+- 👨‍🎓 Currently pursuing a M.S. in Electrical Engineering at National Tsing Hua University (NTHU), Taiwan.
+Research focus on Multi-Energy Network and Reinforcement Learning.
-- 🥇 Graduated early in three years from the ECE department of National Taipei University of Technology (NTUT) in Taiwan, awarded the Honorable Mention in the department for the graduation project about antenna.
+- 🥇 Graduated early in three years with a B.S. in Electronic Engineering from National Taipei University of Technology (NTUT), Taiwan, and received the Academic Excellence Award.
+Awarded an Honorable Mention in the department for an undergraduate project on an antenna.
-- 🦾 Graduated from the Control department of Taipei Municipal Daan Vocational High School (TAIVS) in Taiwan, awarded the Merit Award in 全國高級中等學校專業群科107年專題製作競賽 and the Honorable Mention in the department for the graduation project about robotic arm.
+- 🦾 Graduated from the Control department of Taipei Municipal Daan Vocational High School (TAIVS) in Taiwan.
+Awarded a Merit Award in the 2018 National Vocational High School Project Competition and an Honorable Mention in the department for a graduation project about robotic arm.

-   - 👷‍♂️ Interested in side project, has independently developed a game bot script, and some small IoT devices, projects, etc.
+   - 👷‍♂️ Interested in side project, has independently developed a game bot script, several small IoT devices, and other projects.
-   - 🐲 Interested in many other things, such as computer games, animals, carnivorous plants, fossils, ambers, old coins, old banknotes, etc. Also welcome to interact with me.
+   - 🐲 Curious about many other things, such as computer games, animals, carnivorous plants, fossils, ambers, old coins, and old banknotes.
+Always happy to interact!

 ### Connet with me：
 - Phone：    +886